 We may offer the facility of NACH, NEFT, RTGS, Direct Credit and any other method permitted by RBI and SEBI from time to time to help Debenture Holders.
 The terms of this facility (including towns where this facility would be available) would be as prescribed by RBI.
-Please see, "Terms of the Issue - Manner of Payment of Interest / Redemption Amounts" on page 459.
+Please see, "- Manner of Payment of Interest / Redemption Amounts" on page 456.